AbhinavMadahar/thesis/proposal/outline.md

     - What they are: (one page)
     - Why they're important: (half page)
 - Finding better ways to do commonsense reasoning (four pages)
-  - Aims (half page)
-  - Motivation (half page)
-  - Promising avenues of research
+  - Explain that this is an example of trunk work
   - Natural language explanations (NLE)
     - What is NLE?
     - Why is research in NLE important?
       - (Choi, 2022) argues that natural language is a better medium through which an AI can understand the world because it is more expressive than logical formalisms, such as the three-tuples and knowledge graphs widespread in present-day commonsense reasoning research.
         - TODO: fill
     - Prior work on using NLE to improve commonsense reasoning
       - (Bosselut et al, 2019)
         - TODO: fill
       - (Gabriel et al, 2021)
         - TODO: fill
     - Proposition to find better ways to use NLE to do commonsense reasoning
   - Methods (one page)
 - Finding better ways to apply commonsense reasoning to downstream tasks (four pages)
+  - Explain that this is an example of branch work
   - Aims
   - Motivation
     - Improvements to commonsense reasoning can improve models which tackle downstream tasks, including sequence classification, question answering, dialogue modelling, and dialogue summarisation (Richardson and Heck, 2023).